aws-samples/keycloak-on-aws/examples/api-gw/README.md

     The advantage of this way is, `keycloak-nodejs-connect` is maintained by keycloak team and it is the recommended way to connect to keycloak.

-    > Notes: The document of `keycloak-nodejs-connect` is at https://www.keycloak.org/docs/latest/securing_apps/#_nodejs_adapter
+    > Notice: The document of `keycloak-nodejs-connect` is at https://www.keycloak.org/docs/latest/securing_apps/#_nodejs_adapter

     ### Instructions